xadahiya/xadahiya.github.io/_posts/2017-08-25-Gsoc-Summary.md

 5. [Pull requests created on the Hydra Flock Central Controller repo](https://github.com/HTTP-APIs/hydra-flock-central-controller/pulls?q=is:pr+is:closed+author:xadahiya)

-It was a great experience, I'm looking forward to contributing to the Hydra community and Hydrus and Hydra community whenever I get time.
+It was a fantastic experience, and I'm really looking forward to contributing more to the Hydra community and Hydrus whenever I can squeeze in some time!